Juan Diego Botto: Early life

-Juan Diego Botto Rota was born 29 August 1975 in Buenos Aires, Argentina, son of Diego Fernando Botto Alduncín and Cristina Rota.
+Botto was born on 29 August 1975 in Buenos Aires, Argentina, son of Diego Fernando Botto Alduncín and Cristina Rota.
 His parents were both actors.
 His father (a member of the Peronist Youth and Montoneros) was kidnapped and murdered in 1977 during the Argentine Dirty War.
 In 1978, together with his mother and older sister María, he moved to Madrid, Spain, where his little sister, Nur Al Levi, was born.
 His sisters are both actresses.
 His mother taught acting classes out of their apartment, before creating her own academy.

-He attended high school in New York and lived there for two years.
+Botto attended high school in New York and lived there for two years.

 Career

 Botto studied acting at the school founded by his mother in Madrid, which later became the Center for New Creators, based in the Sala Mirador.
 Later he moved to New York to continue his studies under the direction of Uta Hagen.

-His first film appearance was at the age of eight in the film Game of Power, by Fausto Canel (1983).
+Botto's first film appearance was at the age of eight in the film Game of Power, by Fausto Canel (1983).

-During the 1980s he played small roles in movies and appeared in the 1990 American television series Zorro.
-In 1992 he landed a role as the son of Christopher Columbus in the film 1492: Conquest of Paradise, by Ridley Scott.
-Three years later he starred in the film Stories from the Kronen, by Montxo Armendáriz, in which he achieved great success and popularity.
+During the 1980s, Botto played small roles in films and appeared in the 1990 American television series Zorro.
+In 1992, he landed a role as the son of Christopher Columbus in the film 1492: Conquest of Paradise, by Ridley Scott.
+Three years later he starred in the film Stories from the Kronen, an adaptation by Montxo Armendáriz of the novel of the same name, in which he achieved great success and popularity.

-His role in the 1999 film Sobreviviré (I will survive), about a woman who falls in love with a man who, unknown to her, is homosexual, got him more national and international recognition.
+Botto's role in the 1999 film Sobreviviré (I Will Survive), about a woman who falls in love with a man who, unknown to her, is homosexual, got him more national and international recognition.

-His career has included films such as Martín (hache), by the director Adolfo Aristarain; Broken Silence, by Montxo Armendáriz, Plenilunio, by Imanol Uribe, Asfalto, by Daniel Calparsoro; Go Away from Me, by Víctor García León; Todo lo que tú quieras, by Achero Mañas; as well as several works abroad, such as The Dancer Upstairs, directed by John Malkovich and starring Javier Bardem; Bordertown, by Gregory Nava, starring Jennifer Lopez; The Anarchist's Wife, by Marie Noëlle and Peter Sehr; and El Greco, by Yannis Smaragdis, for which he won the Best Actor Award at the Cairo Film Festival in 2008.
+Botto's career has included films such as Martín (Hache), by the director Adolfo Aristarain; Broken Silence, by Montxo Armendáriz, Plenilunio, by Imanol Uribe, Asfalto, by Daniel Calparsoro; Go Away from Me, by Víctor García León; Todo lo que tú quieras, by Achero Mañas; as well as several works abroad, such as The Dancer Upstairs, directed by John Malkovich and starring Javier Bardem; Bordertown, by Gregory Nava, starring Jennifer Lopez; The Anarchist's Wife, by Marie Noëlle and Peter Sehr; and El Greco, by Yannis Smaragdis, for which he won the Best Actor Award at the Cairo Film Festival in 2008.

 In his professional career he has always combined cinema and theater.
 He is the coordinator of the Sala Mirador theater.